kthohr/stats/README.md

 ## Examples

-Functions are written in a clean R-like syntax.
+Functions are called using a clean R-like syntax.

 ```cpp
 // evaulate the normal PDF at x = 1, mu = 0, sigma = 1